beacon-biosignals/K8sClusterManagers.jl/README.md

 ## Useful Commands

-Monitor the status of all your pods
+Monitor the status of all your Pods
 ```sh
 watch kubectl get pods,services
 ```